2026 Martin Luther King Jr. Celebration

 Community Service Projects

-Following the MLK celebration, members of the Charger community are invited to take part in on-campus volunteer opportunities to support the greater New Haven community.
+Following the MLK celebration, and throughout the whole week, members of the Charger community are invited to take part in on-campus volunteer opportunities to support the greater New Haven community.

 To learn more, email CDI@newhaven.edu.